vokac/F2B/README.md

 resource exhaution).

 You can specify more tresholds within one `fail2ban` processor instance.
-This can be used to specify smaler soft limit where you just send mail notification and hard limit that is used to add firewall rules to block offending address range.
-Firewall rule is automatically removed after `bantime`.
+This can be used to specify smaler soft limit where you just log info in text file or send mail notification (using `logger` or `mail` processor) and hard limit that can be used to add firewall rules to block offending address range (e.g. `fail2banWFP`).
+For each treshold it is possible to specify `bantime` that is not really used by this processor except it is added to the event variable list.
+This variable can be later used by processors that really set firewall rules to set their expiration time.

-It is also possible to specify several different `history` methods how to store number of recently failed logins.
+Fail2ban has to keep track of recent events and it is possible to choose best way how to store these data using `history` configuration options:

 * `all` - store all timestamps for `findtime` interval (can use a lot of memory in case of high `maxretry` treshold)